antoninodarpa/Esecizi_JavaScript/README.md

 # Destructuring

-Use the destructuring to assign the values just with one code line.
+Use the destructuring to make the check of the age easier.
+Try modifying the parameter of the isAdult function.